eseku/engineering-voting/README.md

 # Engineering-Voting

-HTTP Restful Services for a voting system
+HTTP Restful Services for a voting system.

 ## Installation